JTX Sprint 9 Review

 JTX Sprint 9 Specs

 The Sprint 9 compared very favourably with other treadmills at its price point and it is just as impressive under the hood as it is on the outside.
-Featuring a powerful 3HP motor that is capable of 6HP at peak power output, this treadmill can easily reach speeds of 20KPH.
+Featuring a powerful 3HP motor, this treadmill can easily reach speeds of 20KPH.

 There are 24 pre-set running programmes to choose from including hill running, heart rate control, interval running and there also 3 custom programmes that you can set yourself.